 Your Feedback

-What do I need to start playing the synthesizer?
+What do I need to start playing a synthesizer?

 Due to the wide selection, diverse models, and different designs, getting started in the world of synthesizers can be challenging.
-That's why we've selected the most beginner-friendly and affordable synthesizers from various categories, all of which can be used as standalone instruments!
+That’s why we have selected the most beginner-friendly and affordable synthesizers from various categories, all of which can be used as standalone instruments!

 Modal Electronics